Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/07-firFilter_AIEvsHLS/AIE/README.md

 	--profile.data ai_engine_0.DataOut

 ```
-This will capture trace data for the ports specified.
+This flag captures the trace data for the ports specified.

 Summary of the switches used: